Eyepan/scoopman/README.md

 # scoopman
 An PACMAN like wrapper for SCOOP written in C++.

-Please note that https://github.com/rami3l/pacaptr written in Rust, is a much much better, and is honestly well coded than me.
+Please note that https://github.com/rami3l/pacaptr written in Rust, is much better, and is honestly well coded than me.
 That being said if you do plan to stick around, please follow these instructions.

 # INSTRUCTIONS TO INSTALL